jsloan117/jonathansloan.me/skills.md

 <details>
   <summary>Websites and Web Hosting</summary><p style="text-align:left;">
     <ul style="text-align:left;">
-      <li>I am able to install, configure and secure just about any CMS and/or web-based application out there.
-Just to name a few WordPress, Joomla, OSTicket, Magento, OTRS, Invoice Ninja, Time Trex.</li>
+      <li>I am able to install, configure and secure just about any CMS and/or web-based application out there.</li>
-      <li>I have setup a number of my own personal websites, including www.jonathansloan.me</li>
+      <li>I have setup a number of my own personal websites.</li>
       <li>Modified existing HTML code and content for my personal site(s).</li>
       <li>Managed DNS records.</li>
       <li>I have registered and managed domains.</li>